OpenSchulCloud/schul_cloud_resources_server_tests/README.rst

            --noauth=true

 All tests are run with the different authentication options.
-If we have several ways to authenticate, test if the user sees the other posts.
+If we have several ways to authenticate, the tests test if the user sees the other users' data.

 It is assumed, that adding ``invalid`` to the password, user name and api key will make it invalid.